syndr0m/fridge/readme.md

 ## Experiment

 Open two tabs/windows on [http://fridge.locuspokus.com](http://fridge.locuspokus.com).

-Move the letters on the first window, you should see them moving on the second one.
+Move the letters (drag&drop) on the first window, you should see them moving on the second one.

 ## License